 Ticking is a form of tightly woven textile that prevents down feathers from protruding through furniture and linen.
 Once used only for practical purposes, and usually striped, the textile’s use has been broadened and is now more commonly used for style rather than practicality.

 Polyethelyne Terephthalatate (now more commonly abbreviated PET or PETE) is a resin that is used with synthetic fibers in clothing and plastic products for its moisture and water resistance properties.

 What does Silpure mean?

-Silpure is a patented anti-bacterial treatment used on a variety of fabrics such as furniture coverings, clothing, and in medical environments.
+Silpure is a patented anti-bacterial treatment used on a variety of fabrics such as furniture coverings, clothing, and is utilized in medical environments.
 It is made by breaking down silver into microscopic particles that attach to the textile providing long-term protection from microbial growth while also avoiding discoloration of the fabric.

 What does Ring-Spun Cotton mean?

 The term simply means that the fiber that makes up the fabric is sent through a process where it is spun before it is knitted or fabricated into the final product.
 Spinning the fibers creates a fabric that is generally more durable and softer, making it ideal for many clothing and linen fabrics.